Creativity is a fundamental aspect of being human. It's our birthright. And it's for all of us.

 Page 267

 When gathering seeds to begin our work, we may be tempted to look for a grand sign before committing ourselves.
 A clap of thunder to assure us that we've found the right path.
 We may discard ideas that don't seem of great importance or magnitude.
+But the size does not matter.
+Volume does not equal value.

 Page 269